CohumanSpace/digimon-engine/SECURITY.md

 # Security Policy

-If you are deploying Ray, read [Whitepaper ](https://docs.digimon.tech/digimon).
+If you are deploying Digimon Engine, read [Whitepaper ](https://docs.digimon.tech/digimon).

 ## Reporting a vulnerability